jeffgrunewald/maverick/README.md

 Web API framework with a need for speed

-## But Why?

-A full web framework with support for live content updates and server-side rendering is great, but sometimes you just want a way to handle JSON-based service requests over HTTP without all the bells and whistles.

-Maverick aims to fill the niche between a full Phoenix Framework just for providing a web-based API and hand-rolling a Plug API while backing your service with the super-performant Elli webserver.

 ## Use

 Maverick builds the webserver handler by reading annotations on functions you want to